januff/stepzen-youtube-data-api/animating.md

 }
 ```

-The trick to getting all phases of your list items' animations firing correctly seems to be <code>layout</code> tags in the <code>motion</code>-tagged container and children, with an imported <code>AnimatePresence</code> wrapping the iterable:
+The trick to getting all phases of your list items' animations firing correctly seems to be including <code>layout</code> tags in the <code>motion</code>-tagged container <i>and</i> children, and an imported <code>AnimatePresence</code> component wrapping the iterable:

 ```html